Millisecond Cadence Radio Frequency Interference Filters: Three High Cadence Filters

 \section{Three High Cadence Filters}

 We present three filters in this work.
-The first is a median absolute deviation (MAD) filter that operates in the time domain, the second is a Fourier domain MAD filter that removes bright narrow-band periodic signals.
-Finally, we use a high-pass filter that removes wide-band RFI.
-The first two filters work by calculating a robust measure of scale and central value in their respective domain.
-These two values are then used to find outliers (i.e., data points that are significantly far from the central value).
-This outliers are then replaced with values that are less destructive to the observation.
-The high-pass filter removes slowly varying signals that are present across most of the frequencies at a given time.
-If many different sources of RFI are present, these three filters can be used together to remove RFI that are more prominent in their respective filtering domains, synergistically cleaning the observation.
+These three filters improve on existing filtering concepts by attempting to make them more robust to different burst morphologies or RFI types; the final filter will be a combination of the three.
+The first is a median absolute deviation filter (see below for a definition) that operates in the time domain, the second is a Fourier domain median absolute deviation filter that removes bright narrow-band periodic signals.
+Finally, we use a high-pass filter that removes wideband RFI.
+The first two filters work by calculating a robust to outliers measure of scale and a central value in their respective domains.
+These two values are then used to find outliers (i.e., data points that are significantly far from the central value, here median.
+Outliers are then replaced with values that are less destructive to the observation.
+The high-pass filter removes slowly varying signals that are present across most of the frequencies at a given sampling time.
+If many sources of RFI are present, these three filters can be used together to remove RFI that are more prominent in their respective filtering domains, synergistically cleaning the observation.
+When we construct the composite filter, the two MAD filters will remove bright outliers that will allow us to use the high-pass filter to remove broadband RFI.